 Phenomenal Women Under 40

-On Thursday, September 13, the Girl Scouts of the Jersey Shore will celebrate its third annual Phenomenal Women Under 40 recognizing the emerging women leaders of our community.
+On Thursday, September 13, the Girl Scouts of the Jersey Shore celebrated its third annual Phenomenal Women Under 40, recognizing the emerging women leaders of our community.

 A die-hard sports fan all of her life, Michelle originally dreamed of being a broadcaster for ESPN.
 However, after gaining valuable experience at Elizabethtown College, she turned down a job offer from the network to pursue event planning as a career.

 Following her position at Street & Smiths’ SportsBusiness Journal in Charlotte, North Carolina, she returned to her Jersey roots to work for the Lakewood BlueClaws baseball team.
 She then gained experience in other industries, including hotel and pharmaceuticals, before finding her calling in non-profit work.